|Press Release Navigation|

 In particular, the following corporate matters remain outstanding:

 - Gatsuurt and the Impact of the Mongolian Water and Forest Law: the receipt of regulatory commissioning of the Gatsuurt development property, and determination of the impact of the Mongolian Law to Prohibit Mineral Exploration and Mining Operations at River Headwaters, Protected Zones of Water Reservoirs and Forested Areas (the "Water and Forest Law") on the Company's Mongolian operations.
 Centerra is reasonably confident that the economic and development benefits resulting from its exploration and development activities will ultimately result in the Water and Forest Law having a limited impact on the Company's Mongolian activities.
 There can be no assurance, however, that this will be the case.
 Unless the Water and Forest Law is repealed or amended such that the law no longer applies to the Gatsuurt project or Gatsuurt is designated as a "mineral deposit of strategic importance" that is exempt from the Water and Forest Law, mineral reserves at Gatsuurt may have to be reclassified as mineral resources or eliminated entirely and the Company may be required to write-off the associated investment in Gatsuurt and Boroo.
-As at March 31, 2012, the Company had net assets recorded amounting to approximately $36 million related to the investment in Gatsuurt and approximately $25 million remaining capitalized for the Boroo mill facility and other surface structures which are expected to be utilized for the processing of ore from Gatsuurt.
-Although the Company expects to mine the Gatsuurt deposit, should this not be the case, the Company would be required to write-off these amounts.
-A revocation of the Company's mineral licenses, including the Gatsuurt mineral license, or the reclassification of mineral reserves or the write-off of assets could have an adverse impact on the market price of Centerra's shares, Centerra's future cash flows, earnings, results of operations or financial condition;
+As at June 30, 2012, the Company had net assets recorded amounting to approximately $36 million related to the investment in Gatsuurt and approximately $28 million remaining capitalized for the Boroo mill facility and other surface structures which are expected to be utilized for the processing of ore from Gatsuurt.
+Although the Company expects to exploit the Gatsuurt deposit, should this not be the case, the Company would be required to write-off these amounts.
+A revocation of the Company's mineral licenses, including the Gatsuurt mineral license, or the reclassification of mineral reserves or the write-off of assets could have an adverse impact on Centerra's future cash flows, earnings, results of operations or financial condition;

 On April 23, 2012, KGC signed an agreement with the Kyrgyz Government to fund $21 million into a national micro-credit financing program.
 This funding is part of an existing government program whose objective is to provide financing for small sustainable development projects throughout the Kyrgyz Republic.
 On signing of this agreement, the $21 million was transferred by KGC to the Government's micro credit agency.
 This funding is in support of the Company's commitment to invest in sustainable development projects in the communities where it works.